rod-trent/Copilot-for-Security/README.md

-# Must Learn Security Copilot<br>
+# Must Learn Copilot for Security<br>

-Learning the concepts of implementing and using Microsoft Security Copilot
+Learning the concepts of implementing and using Microsoft Copilot for Security

 * <a href="https://rodtrent.substack.com/p/microsoft-security-copilot-the-introduction" target="_blank">Microsoft Security Copilot - the Introduction</a> - <i>Posted November 7, 2023</i><br>
 * <a href="https://rodtrent.substack.com/p/how-microsoft-security-copilot-can" target="_blank">How Microsoft Security Copilot Can Help Defend Against Cyberthreats</a> - <i>Posted November 9, 2023</i><br>